simranjeetc/certified-aws-solutions-architect-associate/1-aws-fundamentals/efs.md

     - EFS has a higher price point than EBS
     - EFS is pay per second, we can leverage EFS-IA for cost saving

-- Choosing between EBS and EFS
+- Usecase for choosing between EBS and EFS

     - EBS is for single-instance, persistent storage that requires high performance and low latency, suitable for applications like relational databases or boot volumes.